BryanChasko/django_bryanchasko_python_website_2024/README.md

 This repository contains the source code for the Bryanchasko website, built using Django and Python. 🌐✨

 How This Project Was Made
-This project was created step-by-step following a set of instructions to set up a Django web application:

 Setting Up the Development Environment
 Create Local Directory: